DCAN-Labs/hbcd-docs/docs/measures/socenvdet.md

 </div>
 </p>

-### Discrimination
+### Experiences with Unfair Treatment
 The [PhenX+ Toolkit Discrimination](https://www.phenxtoolkit.org/protocols/view/210302) measure is a questionnaire to assess perceived discriminatory experiences.
-Discrimination is an important factor in an individual’s health because it affects access to employment, housing, and education opportunities and can affect self-esteem and cause stress.
+Experiences with Unfair Treatment is an important factor in an individual’s health because it affects access to employment, housing, and education opportunities and can affect self-esteem and cause stress.

 <p>
 <div id="table-banner" class="table-banner" onclick="toggleCollapse(this)">